 4. TEST THAT IT’S ACTUALLY COOKED THROUGH.

-Stick a wooden pick in the middle and see if it comes out clean.
-If you don’t have a large wooden pick on hand, use a toothpick or simply just a metal fork.
+Stick a wooden skewer in the middle and see if it comes out clean.
+If you don’t have a large wooden skewer on hand, use a toothpick or simply just a metal fork.
 For more tips on how to tell when your muffins are baked, click here!

 5. WAIT TO REMOVE THE LINERS.

 Obviously, the muffins are delicious when they’re freshly baked, eaten warm straight out of the oven.
 However, don’t worry if the paper liner is slightly stuck to the muffin - this is completely normal when straight out of the oven.
 If you want to remove the liner easily, wait for the muffin to cool down completely first.